gkostal/attestation/maa.signing.tool/readme.md

 ## Update MAA using signed certificate JWT

-To upload the signed certificate JWT, you can use the PowerShell `Add-AzAttesationPolicySigner` cmdlet.
+To upload the signed certificate JWT, you can use the PowerShell `Add-AzAttestationPolicySigner` cmdlet.
 Note that after the operation completes, there are now 2 trusted signing certificates.

 ```PowerShell
 PS C:\src\attestation\maa.signing.tool> Add-AzAttestationPolicySigner -ResourceGroupName gnkdemo -Name isolatedtest001 -Signer (Get-Content -Path .\my.signed.cert.txt -Raw)